News

 But are they really the healthiest nuts generally all nuts are good sources of healthy.

-Healthiest Nuts
+Nuts

-Nuts are a nutritious snack, they contain no cholesterol and are rich in omega 3 fatty acids.
-Even though they are often heavy in fat, the fat they contain is of a healthy kind, they also have a high content of fiber and fats protein fiber many different vitamins minerals and antioxidants, and they provide us with much-needed energy and other benefits.
+Even though they are often heavy in fat, the fat they contain is of a healthy kind, they also have a high content of fiber and fats protein fiber many different vitamins minerals, and antioxidants, and they provide us with much-needed energy and other benefits.

-Maggie Mickelson wrote many of us don't get enough fiber, so eating more nuts as an easy way to get more of it she says plus many types of nuts are good sources of magnesium another nutrient many people fall short on another perk eating more.
+Maggie Mickelson wrote many of us don't get enough fiber, so eating more nuts is an easy way to get more of it she says plus many types of nuts are good sources of magnesium another nutrient many people fall short on another perk eating more.

 Nuts can support your heart by helping to lower bad cholesterol and increase good cholesterol whatever type of nuts you choose they're a super portable and versatile food.